 Acquisitions have included important works by contemporary Alberta artists such as: Jane Ash Poitras, Allen Ball, Catherine Burgess, Isla Burns, Chris Cran, Clay Ellis, Douglas Haynes, Alex Janvier, George Littlechild, Ron Moppett, Lyndal Osborne, Carol Taylor-Lindoe and Peter von Tiesenhausen, as well as comprehensive collections by the photographers Hubert Hohn and Orest Semchishen.

 Nationally, the AGA has also acquired the work of a diverse range of modern and contemporary artists including: Marlene Creates, Janet Cardiff, Dean Drever, Brian Jungen, Liz Magor, Kevin Schmidt, Aganetha Dyck, Rita Letendre, and Takao Tanabe.

 Additionally, the AGA’s expanding holdings in photography include work by key historical figures such as Edward Curtis, Karl Blossfeldt, Walker Evans, and Yousuf Karsh as well as significant contemporary photographers, including Lynne Cohen, Robin Collyer, and William Eakin.

-The AGA’s collection has been built through generous donations and considered purchases with endowment funds.
+The AGA’s Collection has been built through generous donations and considered purchases with endowment funds and grants.
 The Ernest E. Poole Foundation, for example, has gifted nearly 100 works by some of Canada’s most important artists, including Cornelius Krieghoff, Paul Peel, James Wilson Morrice, Emily Carr, A.Y.
 Jackson, Jack Bush, and Jean-Paul Riopelle.
 It is through the generosity of donors that the AGA has built, and continues to grow, one of the most important collections of visual art in western Canada.